 With the introduction of modern merchandise in Nepali markets, the use of these woven products may not be as widespread as they used to be, but there are many who are working to bring them back to light.

 These woven baskets, mats, and similar crafts are as Nepalese as they come.
-“These things are Made entirely form Nepali raw materials, so we don’t have to rely on any foreign country for Materials.”
+“These things are made entirely form Nepali raw materials, so we don’t have to rely on any foreign country for materials.”
 Shrestha says.
-Everything—from the materials to the designs—to the making of These products is entirely Nepalese.
-Moreover, since the ones who hold the knowledge about Making these materials are often women, they are highly benefited by the making these products.
+Everything—from the materials to the designs—to the making of these products is entirely Nepalese.
+Moreover, since the ones who hold the knowledge about making these materials are often women, they are highly benefited by the making of these products.

 “Women are usually the ones who know about traditions and preserve them.
-And, when women Are empowered financially, the effects of this snowball into benefits for the whole family.
-She A an better take care of her family, their health, and their education, and impact the future Generation,” she says.
+And, when women are empowered financially, the effects of this snowball into benefits for the whole family.
+She can better take care of her family, their health, and their education, and impact future generations,” she says.
 “So, we gave them the skills and helped them utilize the skill to earn Income, which empowered them.
-Seeing the rise in their self-esteem afterwards makes you feel Very happy.” she adds.
+Seeing the rise in their self-esteem afterwards makes you feel very happy.” she adds.

-A lot of these crafts are being modernized to meet the needs and requirements of today’s Generations.
-Although there was a lot of traditional knowledge and traditional craft in Nepal, Some were going to waste and slowly losing ground, which is why people like Shrestha are Finding ways to incorporate these traditional crafts into modern amenities.
-A good example of This was a traditional dhakia from Terai that had been fashioned into chairs at Knotcraft.
+A lot of these crafts are being modernized to meet the needs and requirements of today’s generations.
+Although there was a lot of traditional knowledge and traditional craft in Nepal, some were going to waste and slowly losing ground, which is why people like Shrestha are finding ways to incorporate these traditional crafts into creating modern amenities.
+A good example of this was a traditional dhaka from the Terai that had been fashioned into chairs at Knotcraft.